VivanNyatiUM/H2P_Wafer_Analysis/README.md

 python .\subtract_defects.py -l num1 num2 ...
 ```

-Subtracts the defects from the combined layers of num1, num2, etc.
+Subtracts the defects from the combined layers of num1, num2, etc, and produces a removal report.

+To opt out of the removal report, use `--no-report`.
+This saves quite a bit of time.

 Example: